 North West Essex Conservative Councillors work together for residents across all three councils in the constituency: Uttlesford District; Chelmsford City; and Essex County.
 To find out more about what each council does, or to find your Conservative representative, use the tabs provided on the left of the page.

-County Council elections are scheduled for May 2026 but we are still not certain that these will go ahead.
-We will know for certain in February.
 The Labour Govenment has postponed the scheduled mayoral election for Greater Essex until 2028.
 New Unitary authorities will take the place of Essex County Council and the district councils from 2028.
-The size and forms of the new unitary authorities is not yet known.
+The Government is proposing to split Essex into 5 Unitary Authorities, but this is being challenged by the Conservative Group on Essex County Council who beleive that 3 Unitaries is a more viable option.
 If you are interested in becoming a Conservative Councillor, there is more information here: https://www.northwestessexconservatives.org.uk/councillors/becomeacouncillor